MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-known-issues.md

 If you are consuming a long-running web service via batch mode, you may encounter a connection timeout between the web and compute node.
 In batch executions, if a web service is still running after 10 minutes, the connection from the web node to the compute node times out.
 The web node then starts another session on another compute node or shell.
 The initial shell that was running when the connection timed out continues to run but never returns a result.

-The workaround to bypass the timeout is to modify the webnode appsetting.json file.
+The workaround to bypass the timeout is to modify the web node appsetting.json file.

 1. Change the field "ConnectionTimeout" under the "ComputeNodesConfiguration" section.
 The default value is "01:00:00", which is one hour.